 If you are training a young child, give a small potty a try (like the one on the right in the photo above).
 They are much less intimidating than a regular toilet, making them an excellent starting point for toddlers that are a bit apprehensive about the process.
 Another great thing about them is that you can take them on the go – Making potty training possible even for busy families!

-Essentially, the main focus on creating a Montessori-friendly bathroom is to increase independence and foster learning of self-care.
-As with any room designed in this style, you want to allow your child to do as many self-directed tasks as possible!
+Essentially, the main focus of creating a Montessori-friendly bathroom is to increase independence and foster the learning of self-care and proper hygiene.
+As with any room designed in this style, a Montessori bathroom should allow your child to do as many self-directed tasks as possible!